 A press-and-hold of the -/DOWN button in the main time and date display will give you access to the dive ready mode which shows you your current dive settings.
-Information like dive mode, MB- level, water type selection, MOD and gas oxygen content will be displayed as follows:
+Information like dive mode, current MBlevel, water type selection, MOD, gas oxygen content and tank pressure will be displayed as follows:

-After a dive there are further displays which can be shown by pressing the +/UP button.
-These displays can identify for example the no-dive time (10h), no-fly time (2h), surface interval (0:06), repetitive dive number (1) and current & prohibited altitude classes (0 & 3).
+After a dive there are further displays which can be shown by pressing the -/DOWN button.
+These displays can identify for example the no-dive time (10h), no-fly time (2h), surface interval (0:06), repetitive dive number (1) and current & prohibited altitude classes (03).